Serving snowmobilers is the priority of our club. Please support us by taking your trail permit with us.

-Trail permit for a day, three days a week
+Trail permits for a day, three days or a week

 If you purchase a trail permit for a period of one day, three days or a week, some special rules apply.
 These rules are the same everywhere in Quebec and are applied by the clubs of the FCMQ.

-- – Like the annual trail permit, these trail permits are valid throughout Quebec during their period of validity, you can ride in all the trails open by all the clubs of the FCMQ.
+- – Like the annual trail permit, these trail permits are valid throughout Quebec.
+During their period of validity, you can ride on all trails maintained by the network of clubs of the FCMQ.

-- – To purchase one of these three types of trail permit, you must provide us the date of commencement of validity of the permit you want to buy.
+- – To purchase one of these three types of trail permits, you must provide the date of commencement of validity of the permit you want to buy.

-- – Please note that in most of Quebec regions snowmobile traffic is prohibited by law from 00:00 am to 6:00 am (Closed between 22h and 6h for trails on the old railway track).
-In the Eastern Townships area, the law therefore applies.
-You can’t start your ride before 6:00 am.
+- – Please note that in most regions Quebec, snowmobile traffic is prohibited by law from 00:00 am to 6:00 am (Closed between 22h and 6h for trails on the railway track).
+In the Eastern Townships area, this law applies; you can’t start your ride before 6:00 am.

-- – Your trail permit automatically includes insurance that covers the section of civil liability for an amount of one million dollars for its validity.
+- – Your trail permit automatically includes insurance that covers the section of civil liability for an amount of one million dollars for the duration of its validity.

-- – To be valid, your trail permit must be glued to your cabin on the left side of your snowmobile, and you must have in your possession while you ride in the trails the two pieces of paper that have been sent to you, on which there are information about you and your snowmobile.
+- – To be valid, your trail permit must be glued to your cab on the left side of your snowmobile, and you must have in your possession while you ride on the trails the two pieces of paper that have been sent to you which includes information about you and your snowmobile.